top of page

 1. Pre-Design and Research

-This initial phase involves gathering information about the site, client needs, budget, and regulations.
+This initial phase involves gathering information about the site, the client needs or the scope of work, the budget, and county, city, and code regulations.
 Architects conduct site analysis, study zoning laws, and understand environmental factors.
 For example, if the site is in a hurricane area, the design might include impact windows or specific window placements.
+If the project is in a flood zone, additional study is necessary at the beginning of the project.
+You may want to read more about this here.

 2. Conceptual Design